- Oh no! lottery winners luck can go bad! Well, now I'm totally glad I haven't won millions of dollars.

 Anyway, thought I'd start something different by occasionally posting reviews of books that I've recently read (or movies seen, etc.).
 To start, I'll give this very high level review of the "Legends of Dune" trilogy (The Butlerian Jihad, The Machine Crusade, and The Battle of Corrin).

-these books, which take place centuries before the classic "Dune" series, are now where near as good as the classic series.
+Firstly, these books, which take place centuries before the classic "Dune" series, are now where near as good as the classic series.
 The trilogy covers a period called the Butlerian Jihad, in which humanity is in a brutal war with the thinking machines (basically robots), their mastermind Omnius, and a handful of "cymeks" (big robots with human brains) called the Titans.
 It centers on some key members of the families so familiar in other "Dune" series, namely the Atreides and Harkonnens, but it touches on the Corrinos as well.
 It also deals with the origins of some of the integral organizations in the classic "Dune" series.

 On the plus side, I think the books gave a fairly good epic feel, by covering several generations and really showing some change in the characters and situations over time.
 (Again, not nearly as epic as the original series.)
 Also, there are some interesting characters, including Vorian Atreides and te complex thinking machine, Erasmus.
 However, there are also a lot of characters that seemed like they were supposed to be important, but never really went anywhere, like the authors set up too much and then abandoned it as they went.